Electronic Submission and Tracking of IRB Applications and Studies

-- All IRB forms require the signature of the GW PI.
+- All IRB forms require the approval of the GW PI.

-- All IRB applications with a MFA Faculty member as PI must obtain the signature of either Dr. Simon or Dr. Wasserman as well as the signature from the Office of Clinical Research.
+- All IRB applications with a MFA Faculty member as PI must obtain the signature of either Radwa Aly, Ph.D., or Mardi Gomberg-Maitland, MD, from the Office of Clinical Research.

 - All PI's must be a regular faculty member or submit a PI Exception Form.
 Please refer to our FAQ page for more information on who is permitted to serve as PI.

-- All research team members must have current CITI training completed (Biomedical or Social/Behavioral research modules) within the past two years (citiprogram.org).
+- All research team members must have current CITI training completed (biomedical or social/behavioral research modules) within the past two years (citiprogram.org).
 New applications listing team members who do not have current CITI training will be returned.
-If the research is Biomedical or clinical in nature, all team members are highly encouraged to also take the GCP CITI training module.
+If the research is biomedical or clinical in nature, all team members are highly encouraged to also take the Good Clinical Practice (GCP) CITI training module.

-- All research team members accessing PHI must have also completed CITI HIPS training (citiprogram.org).
+- All research team members accessing protected health information (PHI) must have also completed CITI Information Privacy & Security (IPS) training (citiprogram.org).